70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 You should climb the 294 steps to the top of the tower for a breathtaking view of Pisa and the surrounding countryside.
 Then, you should also explore the Piazza dei Miracoli, the tower’s square, and visit the nearby Cathedral and Baptistry.

-In recent years, the tower has undergone extensive restoration efforts to preserve its structure and ensure its safety for visitors.
+In recent years, the tower has undergone extensive restoration efforts to preserve its structure and ensure visitors’ safety.
 In a unique cultural exchange, the Leaning Tower of Pisa has been replicated in various cities worldwide, including Niles, Illinois, and Suzhou, China.

-Further Reading: Italian City with a Famous Tower: Top 12 to Visit
+Further Reading: Top 12 Italian Cities with a Famous Tower

 Landmarks in Siena and Tuscany